MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 - Avoid hiding critical details.
 (See Note)

 > [!NOTE]
-> If the conversation window inhibits game activity and prevents STT users from achieving the same objectives as all users, it defeats the purpose of this feature.
+> Take care to position the conversation window so that it doesn't inhibit game activity.
+This will ensure speech-to-text users can enjoy a comparable experience as other users.

 ![Users Chat](media/users-chat.jpg)